Amit-5111998/WireFrame/README.md

 # WireFrame
-# To open xd file you need adobe cd software
+# To open xd file you need adobe Xd software